All Episodes

 I understand why you feel that way.

-He's gonna go back and vote for it.
+He's going to go back and vote for it.

-But now that's interesting because that gives you uh uh little insight on what presidential candidates think they have to do.
+But now that's interesting because that gives you a little insight on what presidential candidates think they have to do.

-Uh if he votes for the bill, he's very much worried that these guys who are not in the Senate, like Romney and Giuliani, can make a campaign commercial out of the fact that McCain voted for $24 billion of pork and uh, you know, force McCain out, no, no, no.
+If he votes for the bill, he's very much worried that these guys who are not in the Senate, like Romney and Giuliani, can make a campaign commercial out of the fact that McCain voted for $24 million of pork and force McCain.

 And of course, you know how people are.

-I mean, they pay attention to the first charge, they never hear the explanation of it.
+I mean, they pay attention to the first charge and never hear the explanation of it.

 So McCain may be forced to vote against this when the Senate colleagues are voting for it.

-I read the recording this morning that indicated that um somehow the Senate Republicans were defying the president.
+I read the reporting this morning that indicated that somehow the Senate Republicans were defying the president.

 Actually, that's not the case.

-Yeah, and if you look at the president's remarks on Friday, he indicated that.
+Yeah, if you looked at the president's remarks on Friday, he indicated that.

 It's a conspiracy, folks, because Bush met with the Senate Republicans and they planned something.